 About the Administrator for EPA's Region 10

-Casey Sixkiller brings two decades of experience working at the federal, Tribal and local levels with demonstrated experience crafting practical solutions to complex policy problems.
+Sixkiller’s ability to craft practical solutions to complex policy problems reflects more than two decades of experience working at the federal, Tribal, and local levels.
 He has led large, complex organizations, defended Tribal sovereignty and treaty rights, and secured millions in federal funding to meet local needs.

-Prior to joining EPA, Casey served as Deputy Mayor of the City of Seattle — the first Indigenous person in the city’s history — where he directed daily operations for the 18th largest city in the United States with an annual budget of $6.5 billion and 12,000 employees.
-As Chief Operating Officer for King County, he managed nine department leadership teams, including Metro Transit (the 7th largest transit system in the US), public health, human and community resources, the regional wastewater and parks systems.
-He brought lean management tools to advance continuous improvement, accountability and transparency.
+Prior to joining EPA, Sixkiller served as Deputy Mayor of the City of Seattle — the first Indigenous person in the city’s history — where he directed daily operations for the 18th largest city in the United States.
+As Chief Operating Officer of King County, WA, Sixkiller managed nine department leadership teams, including Metro Transit (the 7th largest transit system in the US), public health, human services, and the regional wastewater and parks systems.

-Born and raised in the Pacific Northwest, Casey is a graduate of Seattle Public Schools and Dartmouth College and is the proud father of three children.
+Born and raised in the Pacific Northwest, Sixkiller is a graduate of Seattle Public Schools and Dartmouth College and is the proud father of three children.